Git4Lokesh/QR-Code-Generator/README.md

 2. When prompted, enter a URL (e.g., `https://www.google.com`)

 3. The application will:
-   - Generate a QR code and save it as an SVG file in the current directory
+   - Generate a QR code and save it as an PNG file in the current directory
    - Save your input URL to `answer.txt` for reference

 4. Scan the generated QR code with your phone's camera or QR scanner app to test it